kgmonteith/BonusFFB/docs/hshifter.md

 # H-Shifter

-This application simulates an H-pattern shifter with gear grinding, locking, and [float shifting](https://en.wikipedia.org/wiki/Float_shifting).
+This mode simulates an H-pattern shifter with gear grinding, locking, and [float shifting](https://en.wikipedia.org/wiki/Float_shifting).
 Configuring clutch and throttle pedals axes in the `Input/output settings` tab is required.
-Float shifting requires [setting up game telemetry](getting-started.md/#install-optional-telemetry-plugins).
+Float shifting requires [setting up game telemetry](getting-started.md/#install-optional-telemetry-plugins), currently only supported for ATS/ETS2.

-H-Shifter is best suited to casual driving games, such truck, bus, and taxi sims.
+The H-shifter mode is best suited to casual driving games, such truck, bus, and taxi sims.
 Depending on the strength of your FFB joystick, it's possible to overcome the locking, grinding, and channel-keeping force effects.
 Remember to play along and not push through these effects.
 If you want something stronger and more precise, consider a purpose-built device like the [Bash Pro](https://mvhstudios.co.uk/products/bash-pro).

 ![H-Shifter](images/hshifter-screenshot.png)

 ## Features

 When not using telemetry, you must depress the clutch to change gears.
+If you don't, you'll experience a gear-grinding effect.

 When using telemetry, you may depress the clutch to change gears, or you can float-shift.
 How this is done varies by game: